“My” casita in the Sangre de Cristo Mountains

 Amid the desolation of winter in the East I came home recharged.
 And with some new ideas and answers to many questions I’d had about the daunting endeavor of writing a biography for the first time.

 After a dinner party where I read an excerpt from my book for a select group of Santa Fe’s literati, Jamie offered good feedback.

 I’m grateful to the Pulitzer Prize-winning biographer James McGrath Morris and his wife, Patty, for sponsoring the residency through a Mayborn Fellowship in Biography.

 My desk in the casita faced a picture window that opened onto the landscape.
-During long stretches of writing, revision and cogitation, I watched fresh snowfall and a freakish hailstorm.
-Listened to the comical stomping of ravens across the roof.
-Built robust fires in my kiva fireplace.
-Took afternoon walks along mountain ridges and fell asleep to the moaning of coyotes in the arroyos.
+During long stretches of writing, revision and cogitation, I watched fresh snowfall and a freakish hailstorm; listened to the comical stomping of ravens across the roof; built robust fires in my kiva fireplace.
+I took afternoon walks along mountain ridges and fell asleep to the moaning of coyotes in the arroyos.

 I also made regular forays into town, where I hung out with Tom and Carol Stephens.
-They’ve been wonderful friends since Bruce and I came to know them a decade ago when we were all living in Jakarta.
+They’ve been dear friends since Bruce and I came to know them a decade ago when we all lived in Jakarta.
 They recently retired in Santa Fe after spending 34 years overseas with USAID.

 Santa Fe is celebrated for its many great restaurants, and I enjoyed a few with Tom and Carol.
 We also visited some museums and did a lot of walking.

 I didn’t know Santa Fe, and it came as quite a surprise to me to discover what a vibrant literary town it is.
 It has scores of writers— and 16 independent bookstores!